jrollin/rust-cli-workshop/5_cli/README.md

-# Add Usage to your application
+# Add help and usage

+What about features not in standard Rust Library ?\
+Our cli can manage many subcommands but usage is not documented\
+How to build a cli with nice usage help  ?

 ## :dart: Objectives

-* manager dependencies
-* manage cli with clap
+* add external libraries from crates.io
+* use Clap as command line argument parser

 ## Import Modules